 Yellow signals warn drivers that the signal will change to a red indication momentarily.
 If you have not already entered the intersection and can safely stop and wait for the next cycle.
 If you are already in the intersection, proceed through the intersection.
 Note: A continuous flashing YELLOW left turn arrow signal indication allows motorists to turn left with caution after yielding to all opposing traffic.

-Green signals mean that the driver has the right of way at the intersection to proceed provided there are no other interferences (i.e. other vehicles ahead of your vehicle, pedestrians, or emergency vehicles).
+Green signals mean that the driver has the right of way at the intersection to proceed provided there is no other interference (i.e. other vehicles ahead of your vehicle, pedestrians, or emergency vehicles).
 Please note that if other vehicles are still in the intersection when the light turns green, the driver must yield to those vehicles and pedestrians and the driver must ensure that all traffic in the conflicting directions has stopped before moving ahead.
 If making a left turn, the driver can only make the turn if there is sufficient time and space to complete the turn before oncoming traffic becomes a hazard.

 Avoid entrance of an intersection (on a green or yellow light) if you cannot completely cross the intersection before the light turns red.
 You can be cited if you block traffic in an intersection.